310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% img /img/es/eventstory/aquarium/dream3_3.jpg %}

 {% bubble Kanata v2 %}
-is it really that unusual…? i *did* understand the fact that i am different from others.
+is it really that [unusual]…? i *did* [understand] the fact that i am [different] from others.

-but to me, this was always the norm.
+but to me, this was always the [norm].

-i am always confused whenever people tell me “that is so weird” or “you poor thing.”
+i am always confused whenever people tell me that it is so [weird] or “you poor thing.”

-and i am on good terms with my household, so i am not really that dissatisfied, you know?
+and i am on [good terms] with my household, so i am not really that [dissatisfied], you know?

-it is just… the gods has been falling out of power lately. so it seems like my household’s power has weakened.
+it is just… the [gods] has been [falling] out of power lately. so it seems like my household’s [power] has [weakened].

-and that is when my household decided to let go of this aquarium they own.
+and that is when my household decided to let go of this [aquarium] they [own].
 {% endbubble %}

 ## Chapter 4